Holy Trinity Orthodox Cathedral (Chicago): History

 The church was elevated to a cathedral in 1923, and stands today a member of the Orthodox community in Chicago.
-It serves as the cathedral church of the Orthodox Church in America with Priest Alexander Koranda.
+It serves as the cathedral church of the Diocese of Midwest of the Orthodox Church in America.
+Archbishop Daniel (Brum) is rector of the Cathedral and archbishop of the diocese.
+Priest Alexander Koranda serves as Cathedral Dean.

 Services

 The Divine Liturgy is celebrated at 9:30 am on Sundays, following singing of the Hours from 9:10 am.
 The Liturgy is also celebrated at 9:30 am on Feast days.
 Vigil is held at 5:00 pm on Saturdays.